 NOTE: Aseptic techniques are used for the entirety of the procedure.
 Only new sterile materials and autoclaved sterile instruments are to be used.
 Personal protective equipment (sterile gloves, hair bonnet, surgical mask, scrubs) needs to be worn to avoid contamination.

-Use adult male Sprague-Dawley rats weighing 250–300 g.
+Adult male Sprague-Dawley rats weighing 250–300 g were used in this protocol.
 Acclimate the rats to standard living conditions, keep them on a 12 h light/12 h dark cycle, and provide food and water ad libitum.
 House the animal socially, keep them on paper bedding, and provide a special diet (see Table of Materials) to avoid autofluorescence during imaging.

 With the use of a properly placed heating pad, anesthetize the animal under an initial 5% isoflurane in 20% oxygen, followed by a maintenance level of not less than 1.5% isoflurane and not more than 3%, unless the animal wakes up or retains feeling.